bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 You must try to generate the best policy related-inputs combination to optimize the transportation system of Sioux Faux.
 The goal is to find a solution with the **greater score as possible**.

-Once you have a solution, you can submit:
+Once you have a solution, you should submit:
 * your **best outputs (.zip)**
-* a **brief explanation on your methodology (.doc)**: how did you solve the optimization problem, what did you try, is there some room for improvement?
+* a **brief explanation on your methodology (.doc)**: how did you solve the optimization problem?, what did you try?, is there some room for improvement?
 * some comments on this starter kit repository (pull requests) if you see any unclear information or have any suggestions for improvements.

-ONE OR SEVERAL SUBMISSIONS??? - *To be completed*
+For info on how to submit, read this [tutorial](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/What_and_how_to_submit%3F.md).

 ## What can I find in this repository?